AsaiAshita/Amazon-Price-Tracker/README.md

 - A series of commands to actively manage your local database
 - Automatically updates the lowest ever seen price whenever you execute the script, telling you precisely when such value was seen
 - A local price chart of every product in the database
-- The ability to print such a price chart directly in the terminal...
+- The ability to print such a price chart directly in the terminal (and the ability to tinker with how the plots look)...
 - ...or of looking at more information using the bundled dashboard!

 # Requirements